nsclass/ns-svg-converter/README.md

 ### Working application example ###

-Since it is free account in Heroku so it will require waking up time to run the application.
+Since it is a free account in Heroku, it will take a time to run the application.

 https://svg-converter.herokuapp.com/